UCBerkeleySETI/MeerKAT_SETI/README.md

 Process all 64 antennas, 1/16 freq band, 5s in time

-See [link](https://docs.google.com/document/d/1mrrn3YFABuoYqy0pkphNJYT4j44_slB8VltTEUHSlv0/edit#) for further information the DSP plan.
+See [this memo](https://docs.google.com/document/d/1mrrn3YFABuoYqy0pkphNJYT4j44_slB8VltTEUHSlv0/edit#) for further information the DSP plan.

 ## Start the program: